 - Have approval from a recognized Research Ethics Board, as defined by the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans

 It should be noted that the above requirements are necessary for review, but may not be sufficient, in and of themselves, for approval by the Data Steward of the Public Body.
-Additional requirements may arise that are project specific, and this framework may be updated with such requirements as they become relevant and routine.
+Additional requirements may arise that are project specific.

 - Either a student, teacher, or other individual enrolled, appointed or employed by any of the following: